 #5 Holiday travel tips

 Though the COVID-19 pandemic may limit travel, it’s still helpful to have some traveling tips to keep your dog safe.
-For road trips, keep your dog in a safe, well-ventilated crate that gives them enough space to move around.
+For road trips, keep your dog in a secure, well-ventilated crate that gives them enough space to move around.
 Be sure to pack food, water, a leash, and doggie bags in a pet-friendly travel kit.
 If you are traveling by plane, try to book a direct flight whenever possible.
 Make sure to attach identification to your dog’s crate and tell the appropriate airline staff you are traveling with a dog in case of an emergency.